feathr-ai/feathr/docs/concepts/feathr-udfs.md

 # Feathr User Defined Functions (UDFs)

-Feathr supports a wide range of user defined functions (UDF) to allow flexible way of dealing with your data.
+Feathr supports a wide range of user defined functions (UDF) to allow flexible ways of dealing with your data.
 Feathr supports two use cases:

 1. [UDF at input sources (also known as preprocessing functions)](#udfs-at-input-sources-also-known-as-preprocessing-functions)
 2. [UDF at individual features (using the `transform` parameters)](#udfs-at-individual-features-using-the-transform-parameters)